pipeops-dev/pipeops-docs/docs/addons/addon-settings.md

 ![add-on Replication](https://d23lxlhhocltbo.cloudfront.net/wp-content/uploads/2024/06/28042204/11-2.png)

+### Storage

+For database add-ons, this section allows you to add an extra storage space.
+To do that:

+- Click on the "Add Storage" button.
+- Specify the path for the additional storage.
+- Input the amount of storage you need (in Gigabytes) and click **Save**.

 ### Domains

 When you deploy your application on PipeOps, it comes with a randomly generated name, such as `familiar-team-thoughtless.pipeops.app`.
 But wouldn't it be great to have a custom and memorable domain like `https://shopmart.pipeops.app`?
 With PipeOps, you can easily set a unique domain for your add-on.

 To customise the URL of your deployed add-on:

-- First enter a valid domain name you would like to use
+- Enter a valid domain name you would like to use.
-- Click **Save** and a redeployment will be triggered for your add-on with the custom domain name you set for it
+- Click **Save** and a redeployment will be triggered for your add-on with the custom domain name you set for it.

-That's it!
-Now your add-on is accessible via your personalized PipeOps URL.
-Enjoy the convenience and branding benefits of having a custom domain for your PipeOps project.